hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/haixt-face-tracking-extensions.md

 ﻿# HaiXT Face Tracking Extensions

-Add a new FX layer containing support for the non-standard face tracking blendshapes used in FaceTra Shape Creator.
+Adds a new FX layer containing support for the non-standard face tracking blendshapes used in FaceTra Shape Creator.